python-poetry/poetry/README.md

 ### update

-In order to get the latest versions of the dependencies and to update the `poetry.lock` file, you should use the `update` command.
+In order to get the latest versions of the dependencies and to update the `poetry.lock` file, use the `update` command.

 ```bash
 poetry update